-Create the shape of your boat and propeller with some cardboard using the

-- > Wrap your boat and propeller with duct tape or sticky tape to keep them - > Attach the rubber band to your boat, and place the propeller in the middle > Wind the propeller until the rubber band is tightly wrapped (see the example) - Place the boat in water whilst keeping a hold of the propeller - Take a picture of your boat and share it with us using #BabcockSTEM
+- Create the shape of your boat and propeller with some cardboard using the templates below - Wrap your boat and propeller with duct tape or sticky tape to keep them waterproof - › Attach the rubber band to your boat, and place the propeller in the middle - Wind the propeller until the rubber band is tightly wrapped (see the example) - Place the boat in water whilst keeping a hold of the propeller - Release the propeller and watch your boat accelerate forward! - Take a picture of your boat and share it with us using #BabcockSTEM - EXTRA: See if you can create a similar boat using a plastic bottle

-- Would using a plastic bottle improve your boat's design?
+- > Would using a plastic bottle improve your boat's design?
 Why? - Why are boats narrow at the front? - What materials are used to make ships and why?